 Switzerland is frequently referenced in popular culture, and many famous visitors have gone on the record about the Helvetic Republic.

-Be it banking secrecy, direct democracy, the Swiss Alps, cheese, or chocolate: Switzerland offers lots of narratives and unique things to talk about.
-Authors such as Mark Twain and Ernest Hemingway visited Switzerland during their lifetimes, prompting them to describe the experience in some rather interesting ways.
+Be it banking secrecy, direct democracy, the Swiss Alps, cheese, or chocolate: Switzerland offers lots of narratives and unique things to discuss.
+Authors such as Mark Twain and Ernest Hemingway visited Switzerland during their lifetimes, prompting them to describe the experience in rather interesting ways.

-Here are some of the most famous quotes about Switzerland:
+Here are some of the top famous quotes about Switzerland: 🇨🇭

 "(Switzerland is) a very successful but frequently frustrating alpine democracy."